Our Speaker Team

 Restoring Our Peatlands

 It is now understood that peatlands play an important role in mitigating the climate emergency.
-The talk covers the importance of peatlands, how they’re formed and why they have been degraded.
-You will find out how The Lancashire Wildlife Trust are restoring some of the damaged sites in our area.
-The talk ends with information about the return of some specialised flora and fauna to the restored sites.
+This talk covers the importance of peatlands, how they’re formed and why they have been degraded.
+You will find out how The Lancashire Wildlife Trust are restoring some of the damaged sites in our area and the return of some specialised flora and fauna to the restored sites.

 Peat in Gardening